 Students must attain the passing threshold for each of the three (3) summative exams individually in order to pass the course.
 Students receiving an unsatisfactory score on any summative exam will be contacted in writing by the Assistant Dean for Foundations to discuss a remediation plan.
-Unsatisfactory exam attempts must be remediated by January 31st and may be remediated earlier pending approval of the Assistant Dean for Foundations (e.g., flex weeks, winter recess).
+Unsatisfactory scores must be remediated by the end of January, and may be remediated earlier pending approval of the Assistant Dean for Foundations (e.g., flex weeks, winter recess).
 Two (2) and only two remediation attempts are permitted for each summative exam.

-Any student with an unsatisfactory score on one or more summative exams and unable to successfully remediate by the stated deadline will receive a failing grade for the Keystone Fundamental Block and will be referred to the Committee on Student Promotions for consideration of repeating the MS1 year.
+Students with two (2) unsatisfactory scores inclusive of summative exams and/or unsuccessful remediation attempts of those exams will be referred the Academic Success Team for additional support and referred to the Committee on Student Promotions for consideration of academic observation.
+Any student with an unsatisfactory score on one or more summative exams and unable to remediate by the end of January will receive a failing grade for Keystone Fundamentals and will be referred to the Committee on Student Promotions for consideration of repeating Keystone Fundamentals.
+If a student wishes to take advantage of the two available remediation attempts, then they must take the 1st remediation exam by the end of the second week of January and, if needed, take the 2nd remediation attempt by January 31st.
+If a student fails to schedule their 1st remediation attempt by the end of the second week of January and, if needed, take the 2nd remediation attempt by January 31st.
+If a student fails to schedule their 1st remediation attempt.
+Students must successfully pass Keystone Fundamentals in order to remain enrolled in Organ Systems.

-Referral to the Committee on Student Promotions - please refer to the table in the Procedure section.